jweeks2023/LQICM-Benchmark/README.md

 - Output files will be in the format `output YYYY-MM-DD HHMMSS.txt`.
 The title of the C program that is timed is contained at the top of the file.
 - Data will be in seconds, with 6 decimals of precision.

-## Some Notes
-If you want to change the number of times each file is benchmarked, change `ITERATIONS`.
-If you want your benchmark results to be output in a table, set `NEATDISPLAY` to `true`.

 ## Common Bugs
 `sh: 1: [OBJECT OR FILE PATH]: not found` - Most likely the compilation of the C file being benchmark failed.
 Check the `COMPILERPATH` parameter to make sure it points to the same folder `COMPILER` exists in.
+Any error message that displays repeatedly in rapid succession - This is most likely an error with your C file.
+Make sure you can compile and run your code through your compiler before putting it in the `CodeToTest` folder.

 Created by Jason Weeks, Justice Howley, and Ian Yelle, 2023